-A temperature transmitter is a device that reads a temperature sensor’s signal, then converts it into an analog or digital signal.
+A temperature transmitter is a device that reads a temperature sensor’s signal, then converts it into an analogue or digital signal.

-If you have to install a sensor far from your control room, then you increase the risk for distortion and interference.
+If you have to install a sensor far from your control room, then you increase the risk of distortion and interference.
 Therefore you want a transmitter to amplify and transmit the signal to the control room.
 We shall analyze them here:

 DIN rail mount

 These temperature transmitters have an input voltage range of 8 to 35 volts, and you’ll find them used widely because of their low cost.
 While this type has been around the longest, extensive cabling can make it less accurate.

 This type of temperature transmitter connects directly to the process, usually installed near the sensor for a stronger signal.
 Therefore this type provides safe signal transmission with an amplified signal.

 You can get them with a dual chamber to protect the housing from humidity and moisture.
 Field housings typically come in die-cast aluminium or stainless steel, but you can easily install a display if you need one.